Hesnae/openchat-integration/README.md

 # Notes

-You may want to change the API Key.
+OpenAI rotates API keys thet they assume leaked publicly.
+You may want to change the API Key in case of the current one doesn't work anymore.
 You can do that [here](src/main/java/com/izicap/chatgptintegration/service/ChatGptQueryApi.java)